Novel Algorithms for Efficient Mining of Connected Induced Subgraphs of a Given Cardinality: Experimental Results

 \section{Experimental Results}

-In order to evaluate the performance of the proposed algorithms, we have compared the algorithms with the state-of-the-art algorithms.
-In the experiments, we have carried out the comparisons on the efficiencies of the algorithms for enumerating connected induced subgraphs of small order $k$ and large order $k$ respectively.
-For a fair comparison, all the algorithms including $RSSP$\cite{3}, $Simple$\cite{1}, $Simple-Forward$\cite{7}, $Pivot$\cite{8} and the proposed algorithms were implemented in the same language-Java.
-The source codes are available at GitHub\footnote{The source code of the algorithms is available at https://github.com/chenglongxiao/subgraphenumeration}.
+To evaluate the performance of the proposed algorithms, we have compared the algorithms with the state-of-the-art algorithms.
+In the experiments, we have carried out the comparisons on the efficiencies of the algorithms for enumerating connected induced subgraphs of small cardinality $k$ and large cardinality $k$ respectively.
+For a fair comparison, all the algorithms including $RSSP$\cite{3}, $Simple$\cite{1}, $Simple-Forward$\cite{7}, $Pivot$\cite{8}, and the proposed algorithms were implemented in the same language-Java.
+The source codes are available at GitHub\footnote{The source code of the algorithms is available at https://github.com/miningsubgraphs/algorithms}.
 All experiments were performed on an Intel Core i7 2.90GHz CPU with 8 Gbytes main memory.
-The reported running time include the time of writing the enumerated sets to the hard drive.
+The reported running times include the time of writing the enumerated sets to the hard drive.

 A set of graphs from the Network Repository is used in our limited study\footnote{The dataset used in the experiments is available at http://networkrepository.com}\cite{10}.
-Similar to \cite{7}, we group the benchmark graphs into three subsets: small graphs with $n<500$, medium-size subgraphs with $500\leq n<5000$ and large graphs with $n\geq 5000$.
-The characteristics of the benchmarks are shown in Table 1.
+Similar to \cite{7}, we group the benchmark graphs into three subsets: small graphs with $n<500$, medium-size subgraphs with $500\leq n<5000$, and large graphs with $n\geq 5000$.
+The characteristics of the benchmarks are shown in Table 2.
 The columns $|V|$ and $|E|$ indicate the number of vertices and the number of edges of each graph respectively.
 In the experiments, we set a running time threshold of $600$ seconds.
 The symbol $-$ in the following tables indicates that the running time exceeds the given threshold of 10 minutes.
 In the experiments, we noticed that the running time is not steady when the overall running time is very small.
-Thus, we record the average running time of three runs for the instances with running time less than one second.
+Thus, we record the average running time of three runs for the instances with a running time less than one second.